Meet The Activist Who Uncovered The Russian Troll Factory Named In The Mueller Probe

 The building at 55 Savushkina St. on the outskirts of St. Petersburg, Russia, is unremarkable.
 It's four stories high, made of concrete and shares a small parking lot with the apartment building next door.

 But if you look a little closer, a few details stick out.
-For instance, the building is covered in windows but each one is blocked by heavy drapes.
+For instance, the building is covered in windows, but each one is blocked by heavy drapes.
 And there are security cameras all over the building.

 That's what you can see from the outside.
 But what went on inside this building in 2015 has attracted a lot of attention in both U.S. and Russian media.
 The company that operated inside 55 Savushkina was called the Internet Research Agency.
-But unofficially, and more commonly, it was known as the Troll Factory.
+But unofficially, and more commonly, it was known as the "troll factory."

 Hundreds worked here, and 13 people, including a man with ties to Russian President Vladimir Putin, were recently named in an indictment connected to special counsel Robert Mueller's investigation into Russian interference in the 2016 U.S. presidential election.

-Russian oligarch Yevgeny Prigozhin, who has been sanctioned by the U.S. for providing support to the Russian Defense Ministry as it annexed Crimea from Ukraine in 2014, is alleged to be the man who funded the Troll Factory.
+Russian oligarch Yevgeny Prigozhin, who has been sanctioned by the U.S. for providing support to the Russian Defense Ministry as it annexed Crimea from Ukraine in 2014, is alleged to be the man who funded the troll factory.

-Internet activist Lyudmila Savchuk spent two months working undercover at the Troll Factory in 2015, creating fake social media accounts and writing blog posts meant to sow divisions in the U.S. and turn Russians against Americans.
+Internet activist Lyudmila Savchuk spent two months working undercover at the troll factory in 2015, creating fake social media accounts and writing blog posts meant to sow divisions in the U.S. and turn Russians against Americans.

-Savchuk, a slight woman in her mid-30s, carries around a laptop with a campaign sticker for Alexei Navalny, an opposition leader in Russia who's been barred from running in the presidential election this weekend.
+Savchuk, a slight woman in her mid-30s, carries around a laptop with a campaign sticker for Alexei Navalny, an opposition leader in Russia who has been barred from running in the presidential election this weekend.

-She sips a latte in a cafe outside St. Petersburg after dropping her kids off at daycare for the afternoon.
+She sips a latte in a cafe outside St. Petersburg after dropping her kids off at day care for the afternoon.

 "The factory worked 24 hours a day, seven days a week.
 There was a day shift, a night shift, and even shifts over the holidays.
 The factory worked every single second," Savchuk says.